liran444/CryptoCurrency_Tracker/README.md

 ![mobileFriendly1](./mobileFriendly1.png)

 ### Live Reports / Data Feed on selected coins:
+* You are able to toggle between show/hide by clicking on their names at the top of the graph
 ![liveReportsFeed](./liveReportsFeed.png)

 ### Examples of Error / Message Handling with Modal: